fgehrlicher/conveyor/README.md

 	// the concurrent writer as output ChunkWriter. chunks, _ := conveyor.GetChunksFromFile("data.txt", 512, w)

-	// Creates and executes a Queue with 4 workers and the Redact function as LineProcessor. result := conveyor.NewQueue(chunks, 4, conveyor.LineProcessorFunc(Redact)).Work()
+	// Create and execute a Queue with 4 workers and the Redact function as LineProcessor. result := conveyor.NewQueue(chunks, 4, conveyor.LineProcessorFunc(Redact)).Work()

-	// Prints the number of lines processed. log.Printf("processed %d lines", result.Lines)
+	// Print the number of lines processed. log.Printf("processed %d lines", result.Lines)
 }